rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 The importer accepts CSV, TSV, or Excel workbooks.
 Provide a header row describing each column—`dimension`, `label`, and `description` columns are detected automatically, along with any extra attribute keys defined for the target dimension.
 When pasting rows directly into the modal, the same headers should appear in the first line.
+Common aliases such as **Dimension Name**, **Canonical Value**, **Canonical Name**, **Canonical Description**, and **Long Description** are now recognised out of the box, ensuring legacy spreadsheets are parsed without manual edits.

 * Columns can be separated by commas, tabs, or multiple spaces when pasting raw text.
 * Empty dimension cells inherit the "Default dimension" value provided in the modal (useful when supplying single-dimension data).
 * Any attribute columns that match the dimension's schema (for example `code`, `iso_code`, or `unesco_level`) are parsed and stored alongside the canonical value.
+* Backend logs include the resolved filename, detected columns, and the number of created versus skipped rows.
+Check the FastAPI container logs for entries such as `Bulk canonical import received` or `Bulk import aborted: missing canonical label column` when diagnosing issues.
 * Uploading both a file and pasted rows prioritises the file contents; remove the file to import the pasted data instead.

 ### Abu Dhabi regional dataset